destroyedlolo/Majordome/Documentations/NamedMinMax.md

 ## at Lua side
 ### Lua script
 The script is expected to return the name of the data to be store.
-Consequently, a single NamedMinMax can process several topic as shown in the provided example.
+Consequently, a single NamedMinMax can process several topics as shown in the provided example.

 In addition, it can return a value which will replace the received one.